ccswbs/UoGd7-Training/taxonomies.md

 # Taxonomies
 ## Summary
-*Taxonomy* is the practice of classifying things.
+*Taxonomy* is the practice of classifying features.
 In *Drupal*, the taxonomy module allows you to classify your website content, and it can be an important part of your information architecture.

 ## Planning Taxonomies
 The first step in establishing a taxonomy is creating a new vocabulary.
 Next you provide the terms that fall within that vocabulary.
 The arrangement can be "flat", as in a tagging system, or hierarchical, with parents and children.
 The university of Guelphs drupal framework treats all terms as flat within the defined vocabulary.